 All notices related to County recruitments for which you have applied will be sent/delivered via email.
 Please add @acgov.org and alamedacountyHR@acgov.org as accepted addresses to any email blocking or spam filtering program you may use.
 If you do not do this, your email blocking or spam filtering program may block receipt of the notices regarding your application for recruitments.
 You are also strongly advised to regularly log into your County of Alameda online application account to check for notices that may have been sent to you.
 All email notices that will be sent to you will also be kept in your personal online application account.
 You will be able to view all of your notices in your online application account by clicking on the "My applications" button on the Current Job Openings page.

 Please take the steps recommended above to insure you do not miss any notices about a recruitment for which you have applied.
 The County of Alameda is not responsible for notices that are not read, received or accessed by any applicant for a County recruitment.

 NOTE: All notices are generated through an automated email notification system.
 Replies to the email box alamedacountyHR@acgov.org are routed to an unmonitored mailbox.
+All notices are generated through an automated email notification system.
+Replies to the email box are routed to an unmonitored mailbox.
 If you have questions please go to our website at www.acgov.org/hrs.
-You may also contact the Human Resources Analyst listed on the bulletin for the recruitment for which you have applied.
+You may also contact the Human Resources Analyst listed on the job announcement for the recruitment for which you have applied.